How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 • Hospital Privileges: Eligibility for medical staff membership and clinical privileges

-Prescriptive Authority Qualification
+Supervised Prescriptive Authority (Entry-Level Option)

 • Oklahoma Bureau of Narcotics and Dangerous Drugs permit